Must I Allow Law Enforcement to Search My House or Car?

 They look at the evidence at hand and determine if it has sufficient quantity and quality to pursue a conviction.
 If they cannot obtain enough evidence of good caliber that would lead to a conviction, they probably won’t pursue that case at all, and charges are dropped.

 Are Plea Bargains A Good Idea, and What Are They?

 When the prosecution and the defense try to negotiate a deal between them on a case, this is known as a plea bargain.
-At times, taking this deal could be your best option – your attorney will advise you.
+At times, taking this deal could be your best option – your criminal law attorney will advise you.